voborgus/lmru--tech/content/en/_index.md

 {{< /blocks/cover >}}

 {{< blocks/lead color="primary" >}}
-**Leroy Merlin Russia is the leading Do It Yourself retail company.**
+**Leroy Merlin is becoming the habitant world platform.**

-We companion clients in creating safety and comfort at home in any way convenient for them, regardless of the world situation.
+We want to be at the top of people's minds when they are thinking about home improvement.

 {{< /blocks/lead >}}